History of Jordan in Timeline

 In 2000, Jordan joined the World Trade Organisation and signed the Jordan–United States Free Trade Agreement, becoming the first Arab country to establish a free trade agreement with the United States.

-2002: Childhood Immunization Rates
+2002: Childhood immunization rates

 By 2002, childhood immunizations and vaccines reached more than 95% of children under five in Jordan.

-2002: Labor force employed in industry
+2002: Over 21% of the labor force was employed in industry

 In 2002, more than 21% of the labor force in Jordan was employed in industry.

-In 2003, up to 1,000,000 Iraqis moved to Jordan following the Iraq War.
+Following the Iraq War in 2003, up to 1,000,000 Iraqis moved to Jordan.

-2004: Average GDP Growth Rate
+2004: Economic Growth Rate

 Between 2004 and 2008, Jordan's economy grew at an average rate of 8% per annum.

-2004: AFC Asian Cup Quarter-Finals
+2004: AFC Asian Cup

-2004: Industrial sector accounted for 26% of GDP
+2004: Industrial sector accounted for approximately 26% of the GDP

 In 2004, the industrial sector in Jordan accounted for approximately 26% of the GDP.

-November 2005: Al-Qaeda Hotel Bombings in Amman
+November 2005: Al-Qaeda bombings in Amman

 2005: Establishment of the German Jordanian University

-2006: Influx of Lebanese Migrants
+2006: Lebanese immigration

-2006: Port of Aqaba Ranked "Best Container Terminal"
+2006: Port of Aqaba: Best Container Terminal

 In 2006, the Port of Aqaba was ranked as being the "Best Container Terminal" in the Middle East by Lloyd's List.

-June 2007: Jordan Hospital Accreditation
+June 2007: Jordan Hospital accreditation

-On June 1, 2007, Jordan Hospital became the first general specialty hospital to gain international accreditation JCAHO.
+On June 1, 2007, Jordan Hospital became the first general specialty hospital to gain the international accreditation JCAHO.

 2007: Population of Assyrian Christians

-2008: Average GDP Growth Rate
+2008: Economic Growth Rate

 Between 2004 and 2008, Jordan's economy grew at an average rate of 8% per annum.